kiboschool/course-frontend-web-dev/src/lessons/jwt-and-react/exercise.md

 7. Create Protected Routes.

     Use React Router to create protected routes.
-These routes should only be accessible if a user is authenticated (i.e., if a JWT exists).
+These routes should only be accessible if a user is authenticated (i.e. if a JWT exists).

 8. Logout Functionality.